Josee-xav/MinimalisticTodo/README.md

 ## Command line args
 * --loadjson  This command loads the default json file called Taskss.json that should have tasks. later i may add a way to specfiy ur own json file name and such

+## If you have any ideas to make this app better just put an issue and suggest the feature.
+Im happy to implement it if its a good idea

 ## TODO
 empty